go.even.to/

 For his troubles, Ashley is repeatedly thrown out of concert halls and dressing rooms.
 But the movie provides a happy ending for him when he gets the interview he has sought so relentlessly.

-Travelling in Australia
+go.to/ABBA in Australia 1977

 Additional filming in Stockholm - late summer 1977